STAR-Fusion/STAR-Fusion/README.md

  ...
 ```

-Note, these fusion candidates are derived solely on mapping the STAR outputs to the reference annotations.
+Note, these fusion candidates are derived based on mapping the STAR outputs to the reference annotations.
 Paralogous genes are notorious for showing up as false-positive fusion candidates.
-Additional filtering tools, although not included now, will be made available soon.
-Even without additional filtering, STAR-Fusion provides fusion detection accuracy that is on par with the very best available fusion predictors, and is one of the most efficient.
+Initial/preliminary predictions are found in file 'star-fusion.fusion_predictions.preliminary'.
+These are filtered using BLASTN, and those preliminary predictions that are excluded are prefixed with '#' in the file 'star-fusion.fusion_predictions.preliminary.filt', and the blast results are included in additional column fields for such entries.
+Those that are not flagged as likely artifacts are reported in the final report file 'star-fusions.fusion_predictions.final'.
+To turn off filtering (the BLAST step), simply run STAR-Fusion with the --no_filter parameter.
+See usage information (--help) for additional options).

 ## Parameterization